AndrewGuenther/firstfive/README.md

 The simplist of the bunch.
 Anything placed in the ```link``` directory will be recursively copied into the home directory and prefixed with a ```.```.
 Any files which already exist will be backed up in the ```.olddots``` directory.

 ## Example

 You can see my configuration [in my seperate dotfiles repo.](https://github.com/AndrewGuenther/dotfiles)

+## Acknowledgements

+@icco for persuading me to create a dotfiles repo in the first place.